 Planning to travel abroad?
-Here's the process to get immunizations, prescriptions and advice that are tailored to your destination and health condition.
+Here's how to get immunizations, prescriptions and advice that are tailored to your destination.

-Travel coordinators, we would like to work with you to serve your students.
-See For Travel Coordinators for information about group clinics and more.
+Travel coordinators, we want to work with you to serve your students.
+See For Travel Coordinators about group clinics and more.

 Step 1.
 Learn Recommendations/Requirements and Prepare

-Some immunizations take weeks to reach optimum effectiveness, and some are given in series.
+- All immunizations take two weeks to reach optimum effectiveness, and some are given in series

 Step 2.
-Request an Appointment and Complete Forms
+Complete Form and Schedule an Appointment

 Step 4.
 At Your Visit